Can I receive credit for an internship I have done in the past?

 Examine the internship duties and responsibilities.
 Can you accomplish them with reasonable accommodations?
 If you have specific questions about disability disclosure, please contact Disability Support Services for guidance.

 I am being treated badly at my internship!
 What do I do?

 If you are uncomfortable in your position, let someone know.
 You should visit with your supervisor first unless it is your supervisor who is causing your discomfort and you feel unsafe to confront them.
 Let your faculty sponsor or firstname.lastname@example.org know as soon as possible.

 What if I was hurt at my internship?

 Report your injury to your employer right away!
 The employer’s insurance usually cover any accident typical to the internship workplace.
 Visit with your employer to determine what coverage they offer interns.
 If you have a paid position, you will be covered under Washington State Labor and Industries.
 Some volunteer/unpaid positions are also listed under the employer’s L&I. Sometimes an employer will request proof of insurance from the student.
 Your regular insurance company can provide the documentation the employer requires and usually involves a simple phone call request to your insurance agent’s office.

 I would like to receive credit for an internship abroad.
 What do I do?

-Start early by scheduling a meeting with Aviance Taylor Kamau, Director of Career, Learning & Engagement, to review the process of receiving credit for an international academic internship.
-There are a number of forms required for independent international travel, and students must submit all required forms no later than the last day of the term before the proposed independent international travel.
-The Director of Career, Learning & Engagement is available to students throughout the process to answer questions and provide assistance.
+Start early by scheduling a meeting with Elli Pippin, Assistant Director for Career & Experiential Learning, to review the process of receiving credit for an internship academic internship.
+There are a number of forms required for internships abroad, and students must submit all forms before starting their internship.
+Elli is available to assist students throughout the process and to answer questions.